What is hepatitis A?

 It takes an average of 4 weeks for the signs of heptatis A to appear after being inititally exposed and infected.

-Can I test for hepatitis A during pregnancy?
+Can I get tested for hepatitis A during pregnancy?

-Normally in the US doctors test for hepatitis B at the first prenatl visit, not for hepatitis A. If you have typical symptoms and you are supsected to have hepatitis A then your doctor can perform a blood test to confirm an infection.
+Normally in the US doctors test for hepatitis B at the first prenatal visit, but not for hepatitis A. If you have typical symptoms and you suspect that you may have hepatitis A, your doctor can perform a blood test to confirm an infection.
 However, the blood test can't detect the hepatitis A virus, until 2 to 5 weeks after being exposed to hepatitis A.

-What are potential complications with Hepatitis B in Pregnancy?
+What are potential complications with hepatitis B during pregnancy?

-There is an increased risk of premature delivery if you become infected with HBV in pregnancy.
+There is an increased risk of premature delivery if you become infected with HBV during pregnancy.
 Complications include:

 - Premature delivery